Sometimes creating a top-rated podcast involves debating the deployment of a baby’s cry.

 “Essentially these are all elements that you combine to create an emotional experience,” Spiegel said.

 Another vivid aspect of the episode: Jarrett’s labored breathing as he relived the accident and its aftermath.
 “Asking him about these events, and moving into this space — it’s not the easiest thing to do” for either the interviewer or the subject, Rosin said.

 “I hadn’t noticed when I was interviewing him, because you’re face to face and exchanging pleasantries,” she said.
 “But listening to the tape I was like, whoa, his breath is so heavy when he’s telling me that story.”
 His breathing is layered into the audio as the story progresses.

-Learning to recognize valuable audio didn’t come easily to Rosin,.
+Finding her own voice didn’t come easily to Rosin.
 “I did vocal work with a coach, and I cried for a week,” she said.
 “I cried in the sessions, I cried out of the sessions, I was like, ‘This is literally the worst.’”